Our Team

 Freedom Kolb, Executive Director

-Servant leader and community organizer are the roles I have built my career around, but the job I cherish most is mom to three amazing, fierce daughters.
+Servant leader and community organizer are the roles I have built my career around, but the job I cherish most is mom to three fierce and amazing children.
 I know first-hand the challenges with medical scares, breastfeeding challenges, juggling work-life balance, and the importance of finding a support system.
-That is why with more than 22 years in the philanthropic sector around the country, I am delighted to join the lifesaving work of The Milk Bank!
+That is why with more than 25 years in the philanthropic sector around the country, I am delighted to join the lifesaving work of The Milk Bank!
 I see our work as pro-women, pro-children, pro-family and an investment in our collective public health.
+I am so proud of the high clinical and customer service standards this organization has achieved and will be working toward leveraging these strengths to serve even more children and rally support for the most vulnerable infants.
+I invite everyone to join us at The Milk Bank and consider how you can lend time, talent, or treasure to combatting the staggering infant mortality rate.
+When I’m not in work mode you can find me at the barn, sporting events, or advocating for equity and inclusion around the Central Indiana community. fkolb@themilkbank.org

 Sarah Long